 'A generation which ignores history has no past and no future' - Robert Heinlein

 History is a very popular subject at St Mary’s.
 Our rigorous approach produces excellent examination results.
 This dynamic department aims to make History inspiring, challenging and meaningful.
 We stretch high fliers while enthusing and encouraging all our students.
 We encourage girls applying to read History to complete an Extended Project Qualification in Sixth Form.
-We aim to widen the experience of classroom teaching through visits to historical sites such as the UIV trip to the Battlefields of World War One and MIV trip to The Black Country Living Museum as well as teaching about local heroes such as I.K.Brunel.
-Further afield, the History Department has participated in a trip to China with the Modern Foreign Languages Department in 2016 and we are looking forward to a trip to Russia in February 2017 for GCSE and A Level students.
+We aim to widen the experience of classroom teaching through visits to historical sites such as the UIV trip to the Battlefields of World War One.
+Further afield, the History Department has participated in a trip to China with the Modern Foreign Languages Department in 2016, a trip to Russia in February 2017, and to Germany and Krakow in 2019 for GCSE and A Level students.
 We use active approaches such as drama, role play and we are leading the incorporation of IT as part of our delivery of this subject.

 The Fourth Form